psychemedia/island-storynotes/carus-wilson/20-tempters-and-tempted.md

 ```

-Back in the earlier council report, a stout defence of Newport not being as bad as other garrison towns was also reported.
+Back in the council report, a stout defence of Newport not being as bad as other garrison towns was also reported.

 ```{admonition} Less average disease than elsewhere
 :class: dropdown